-The main finding of this analysis is that the disclosure of more information is associated with higher risk-adjusted trading returns and higher risk-adjusted market returns for the bank overall.
-This result is strongest for BHCs whose trading represents a large share of overall firm activity.
-The results are both statistically significant and economically meaningful, with a one standard deviation increase in the disclosure index leading to a 0.35 to 0.60 standard deviation increase in risk-adjusted returns.
+The main findings of this analysis are that disclosing more information is associated with higher risk-adjusted trading returns and higher risk-adjusted market returns for the bank overall.
+This result is strongest for BHCs where trading represents a large share of overall firm activity.
+The results are economically meaningful as well as statistically significant, with a one standard deviation increase in the disclosure index leading to a 0.35 to 0.60 standard deviation increase in risk-adjusted returns.
 The positive relationship between disclosure and risk-adjusted performance is much less evident during the financial crisis period, however, suggesting that the findings reflect business-as-usual behavior.
 Finally, while higher values of the disclosure index are associated with better future performance, being a leader or innovator in disclosure practices seems to be associated with lower risk-adjusted market returns.
-This finding suggests that there may be a learning process in the market such that disclosure "first movers"-those banks that provide new types of information-face a market penalty.
+This finding suggests there may be a learning process in the market, such that disclosure "first movers" who provide new types of information face a market penalty.